pythonbyexample/PBE/tutorial/intro.rst

     def display():
         print(''.join(track), nl)

-In `move()` function I need to set current location to blank, calculate the new location and place my character there.
+In `move()` function I need to set the current location to blank, calculate the new location and place my character there.
 I'm using two functions from the `utils` module: `envelope()` forces location to be within valid range and `lastind()` returns last valid index for an iterable (e.g. 9 if iterable length is 10, 19 if 20, etc).

+The `envelope()` function accepts three arguments: the value itself, lower bound, and higher bound.

 .. sourcecode:: python